angemi97/Music-Streaming-App/README.md

    * [`Broker.java`](Project/src/Broker.java)
        > "Middle man" between the main servers (Publisher) and the clients (Consumer).
 Each one of them can hold up to 100 threads.
 The Consumer sends their query to the Broker (eg. a song name), the Broker passes this query to the corresponding Publisher, depending on the artist, the Publisher sends their response (eg. first chunk of the song) and the broker finally pushes it to the Consumer.
    * [`Consumer.java`](Project/src/Consumer.java)
        > The client side.
 The logs in with a specific username, receives the list of the artists that are available and they can choose which artist they wish to listen to.
 A song list matching the artist is returned, if they exist, and the client can choose whichever song they want from that list.
 The files are downloaded in chunks, so that they can be buffered and the user can start listening to them without having to wait for the whole download to finish.
-The Consumer is implemented as an Android App in Phase 2 of this project but for now, the songs will be downloaded as chunks in the [**Downloaded Chunks**](Project/src/Downloaded%20Chunks) directory.
+The Consumer is implemented as an Android App in [phase two](Aggelis) of this project but for now, the songs will be downloaded as chunks in the [**Downloaded Chunks**](Project/src/Downloaded%20Chunks) directory.
 * 4 extra classes for handling the music files:
    * [`Info.java`](Project/src/Info.java)
         > The Info class stores the ip, port, brokerId and registeredArtists of a Broker, where registeredArtists is a list of artist names for which the Broker is responsible.